OpenWIS/openwis-tutorials/OWT-5/README.md

     </plugin>
 ```

-After build the generated Manifest file will have a new entry `Web-ContextPath: /`
+Once it is built, the generated Manifest file will have a new entry `Web-ContextPath`:

  ![](img/MANIFEST_ui.png)

 ### Web content

-As declared at `pom.xml`all web content will be placed at:`<_wab>src/main/webapp</_wab>`.
-In this OWT we are using `jquery-3.2.1.min` and a custom JS library `script.js`.
-Where `callService` function is actually sending the 'JSON' responses to the bundle REST endpoint `bundle-rest`.
+The `<_wab>src/main/webapp</_wab>` declaration in the pom.xml, indicates that all the web content will be placed in the src/main/webapp folder.
+This folder includes the main.html, style.css, jquery-3.2.1.min.js and script.js files.
+The script.js file is a custom JS library, in which the `callService function` is defined and is used to send the JSON responses to the bundle REST endpoint.

 In `callService` function there is an `ajax` call declaration where:

 - `url:` the url of the endpoint must be set